-The Board's use of the phrase "continuous improvement plan" is intended to express the expectation that Charter Holders assigned a PMP will develop and continuously implement looping systems to evaluate, and as necessary improve, the success of their schools' academic program.
+&lt;sup>10 The Board's use of the phrase "continuous improvement plan" is intended to express the expectation that Charter Holders assigned a PMP will develop and continuously implement looping systems to evaluate, and as necessary improve, the success of their schools' academic program.
 The Board will monitor implementation in accordance with the Academic Intervention Schedule and Policy Statement.
-The goals of the improvement plan may be school initiated or a requirement of a state or federally funded program and must align with the academic framework.

-11 The Demonstration of Sufficient Progress process may require the completion of a site visit.
+&lt;sup>11 The Demonstration of Sufficient Progress process may require the completion of a site visit.